-EasyJet's New Macbook Rules Mean You Might Not Be Use Your Laptop During Flights
+EasyJet's New Rules Mean You May Not Be Able To Use Your Laptop During Flights

 Travelling can be stressful at the best of times, especially when it comes to air travel and the ever evolving smorgasbord of increasingly stark rules and regulations.
 The most recent information regarding what you are and aren't allowed do is pretty jarring, especially if you're someone whose main squeeze has a keyboard and an apple.
 Because EasyJet may stop you using your Macbook during flights.

 Did you just scream into a pillow?
 Or was that only me?
 Because guys, this is the stuff of nightmares.
 Especially if, like me, you've truly perfected the whole "download heaps of TV series to marathon while stuck in a steel tube in the sky" thing.
 And guys it's relating not only to turning it on, but also charging it.
 So you won't even be able to rack up battery power to enjoy when you touch down.